aws-powertools/powertools-lambda-python/docs/utilities/typing.md

 ## Working with context methods and properties

-Using `LambdaContext` typing it is possible to access information and hints of all properties and methods implemented by Lambda context object.
+Using `LambdaContext` typing make it possible to access information and hints of all properties and methods implemented by Lambda context object.

 === "working_with_context_function.py"